“If they self-organize, what is our role as team leads?”

 You cannot manage what you don’t measure.
 So you first need a way to measure trust in a team.
 The easy way is to just ask your team to rate the following statements on a scale of “fully agree” to “fully disagree”:

-- Team members are quick to own up mistakes, and give credit on achievements to other team members
+- Team members are quick to own up to mistakes, and give credit for achievements to other team members

 - Team members frequently ask for help from other team members

 - Team members know one another on a personal level, and have no problem discussing their personal life

 I prefer to ask team members to answer anonymously, so we can get a more honest assessment.
 A live session with Kahoot works great.
 Just ask them to sign in using a fake name.
 With Kahoot, you see the answers immediately and can discuss them right there and then.

 Once you have your assessment in hand, assuming the results are less than perfect, you will want to invest in beefing up that trust.
 Just don’t forget to re-assess the level of trust after a few months to see if it has improved.

 Here are a few things you can do to actually improve the level of trust.

 Yes, Mr. Perfect, I know you have some weaknesses too, and let’s admit it, you do make mistakes once in a while, don’t you?
 Well here’s your opportunity to use those blemishes in your shining armor to build trust in your team.
 It’s called “going first”, or “setting a personal example”, and it’s one of the most powerful things you can do as a leader to increase trust.
 You just show your team that it’s okay to be vulnerable, thereby setting the tone for others in the team.
 You can be spontaneous about that, but if you are like me and this is not in your nature, you may need some preparation: At the end of the day today, take 10 minutes and ask yourself:

 - What help do I need from the team in order to complement my weaknesses?
 How could I translate this into a request for help?